 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.
 Add chicken to hot pan and cook undisturbed until browned, 2-3 minutes.

 Lower heat to medium.
-Flip chicken, and immediately remove to a plate.
-Add 2 Tbsp. olive oil and garlic to pan and cook until fragrant, 30 seconds.
+Flip chicken, and immediately transfer to a plate.
+Add 2 Tbsp. olive oil and garlic to pan and stir constantly until fragrant, 30 seconds.

-Add tomatoes, 1 Tbsp. lemon juice, ¼ tsp. salt, chicken, browned side up, and any accumulated juices from resting chicken.
-Cook until chicken reaches a minimum internal temperature of 165 degrees, 2-3 minutes.
+Add tomatoes, 1 Tbsp. lemon juice, ¼ tsp. salt, chicken, browned-side up, and any accumulated juices from resting chicken.
+Cook until chicken reaches a minimum internal temperature of 165 degrees, 3-5 minutes.

 Remove from burner.
 Sprinkle on parsley, lemon zest (to taste), and Parmesan.